stalniy/casl/packages/casl-mongoose/README.md

 mongoose.plugin(accessibleRecordsPlugin);
 ```

-> Make sure you add the plugin before calling `mongoose.model(...)` method.
+> Make sure to add the plugin before calling `mongoose.model(...)` method.
 Mongoose won't add global plugins to models that where created before calling `mongoose.plugin()`.

 or to a particular model: